mariodavid/cuba-component-db-update-wizard/README.md

 ## DB Update Wizard

-The UI that the User can use to run the custom DB Update is placed under "Administration" > "Db Update Wizard".
+The UI that the User can use to run the custom DB Update is placed under "Administration" > "DB-Update Wizard".